-The Agriculture Innovation Center (AIC) provides information, resources and assistance for Missouri's agricultural producers.
-The center's primary objective is to enhance farm profitability in Missouri through innovations in technology, marketing and economic organization.
-In addition to providing one-on-one assistance to producers interested in producing, marketing or processing their commodities in new ways, the AIC works with a wide variety of professionals involved in value-added agriculture.
+The primary objective is to enhance farm profitability in Missouri through innovations in technology, marketing and economic organizations.
+In addition to providing one-on-one assistance to producers interested in production, marketing or processing their commodities in new ways, the domestic marketing personnel work with a wide variety of professionals involved in value-added agriculture.